 It sounds incredible—a food that knows what your body needs—but it is true!

-I experienced the power of adaptogen teas at a trade show a few months back.
-I had been feeling stressed and terrible for a few days.
-I came upon a booth offering samples of hot adaptogen teas, and took a cup.
+I experienced the power of adaptogen teas at a trade show.
+I had been feeling stressed and terrible for a few days, so when I came upon a booth offering samples of hot adaptogen teas, I took a cup, curious if it would help.

 The balancing effect it had on me was immediate.
 I also felt an invigorating energy boost.
 This experience really opened my eyes to the power of these special herbs.